-- Members who receive a voluntary separation incentive (VSI), or
+- Members receiving a voluntary separation incentive (VSI), or

-- Members who receive voluntary separation pay (VSP) and can’t receive retired or retainer pay upon separation.
+- Members receiving a voluntary separation pay (VSP) and can’t receive retired or retainer pay upon separation.

 - A National Guard or Reserve member separating from a period of more than 30 consecutive days of active duty served for: